11abd/rag-chatbot-genai/README.md

 🧠 How RAG Is Enforced

-Queries retrieve relevant chunks from ChromaDB
+- Queries retrieve relevant chunks using hybrid retrieval (vector similarity + keyword relevance)

-Retrieved context is injected into the prompt
+- Retrieved context is injected into the prompt

-The LLM is instructed to answer only using retrieved context
+- The LLM is instructed to answer only using retrieved context

-If context is insufficient → responds with “I don’t know”
+- If context is insufficient → responds with “I don’t know”

 This reduces hallucination and improves trustworthiness.

 ## ⏱️ Performance Notes

-Retrieval latency: sub-second
+- Retrieval latency: sub-second

-End-to-end latency: higher due to CPU-only local LLM inference
+- End-to-end latency: higher due to CPU-only local LLM inference

-This is an intentional trade-off
+- This is an intentional trade-off

 Performance can be improved with:

-Smaller models
+- Smaller models

-Model warm-up
+- Model warm-up

-GPU inference
+- GPU inference

-##🔐 Design Decisions
+## 🔐 Design Decisions

-Rebuild-based ingestion (no incremental updates)
+- Rebuild-based ingestion (no incremental updates)

-Local-only execution
+- Local-only execution

-No background jobs
+- No background jobs

-Focus on clarity and correctness
+- Focus on clarity and correctness

 These choices make the system easy to reason about and evaluate.

 ## 🧪 Limitations

-Not real-time
+- Not real-time

-CPU-only
+- CPU-only

-No API / UI
+- No API / UI

-Not optimized for very large corpora
+- Not optimized for very large corpora

 All limitations are intentional

 ## 🚀 Possible Extensions

-Metadata-aware chunks (source, page, timestamp)
+- Metadata-aware chunks (source, page, timestamp)

-FastAPI wrapper
+- FastAPI wrapper

-Dockerization
+- Dockerization

-Retrieval quality evaluation metrics
+- Retrieval quality evaluation metrics

 ## 👨‍💻 Author